 As usual, submit all the created source files (.cpp and .h) except for the main file Main.cpp.
 Within it, we will again assume directives #include for the header files Database.h and Queries.h.
-The goal of the task is to verify the ability to implement selected custom operators as well as to work with shared smart pointers used in conjunction with class hierarchy and polymorphic containers.
+The goal of the task is to verify the ability to implement selected custom operators as well as to work with shared smart pointers used in conjunction with a hierarchy of classes and polymorphic containers.